CloudSteph/URL-Shortener-Project/README.md

 ✅ Redirect users when they visit the short URL

 ## 📌 Features
-- Flask web application
+- Shorten long URLs into unique short links
-- Centered input form for URL entry
+- Redirect users from short URLs to their original links.
-- Randomized short URLs
+- Uses SQLite for storing and retrieving shortened URLs.
-- Redirect functionality for shortened links
+- Minimal UI for easy interation

 ---